| TYPES of BLADES|

 Steel Ceramic coated detachable blades:

-After a few years Wahl discontinued the production of the blade because it was virtually impossible to resharpened with any degree of continuity.
-Not all brand new blades appear to performed in the describe manner.
-Some failed quickly!
-Even the Moser factory with their skilled craftsmen experienced problems when trying to re-sharpen.
+After a few years Wahl discontinued the production of the blade because it was virtually impossible to re-sharpen with any degree of guaranteed continuity.

 Ceramic narrow blades: